AstringentBeet/JustAClock/README.md

 - The initial versions will feature use of CSS flexbox and grid, but will be manipulated primarily by:
 - Javascript is the sole purpose of this project.
-There won't be much work going on in the back-end since this will be more of a UI experiment, but this may change depending on what ideas come along the way.
+There won't be much work going on in the back-end since this will be more of a UI demo, but this may change depending on what ideas come along the way.

 ### What I Learned